DarkMattrMaestro/DarkMattrMaestro/README.md

 Hello, I like to write useless programs using code that is perfectly <s>clean</s> understandable to me.

-In all seriousness, I write code in Java, Python, HTML/CSS/JS, Markdown, SwiftUI and C#.
+I write code in Java, Python, HTML/CSS/JS, Markdown, SwiftUI and C#.
 I can communicate in English and French.
 </details>

 <details>